TVersluijs/RGEE_Snowmelt/README.md

 -(1) Make sure to download the complete github folder 'RGEE_Snowmelt' to make sure all dependencies between input files, scripts and output folders function properly.
 The complete repository can be
      cloned to your own Github repository using '<>Code/Clone', or to your local drive using '<>Code/Download ZIP'.
 IMPORTANT: make sure that you place the folder on a directory to which you have admin rights.
-Issues might also arise when trying to install RGEE from network drives.

 -(2) Update to the newest versions of R and R-Studio before running the scripts.
-The scripts were developed with R-version 4.3.0 and R-Studio 2023.06.1 build 524.
+The scripts were developed with R-version 4.3.2 and R-Studio 2023.12.1 build 402.

 -(3) If RGEE has not yet been installed, or does not function properly, make sure to install RGEE and its python dependencies using the script "00-RGEE_TomVersluijs_Installation.R".
 Note that
      getting RGEE to function properly can be quite a frustrating first hurdle to take.
 Things will get easier once everything is up and running!